Maelstrm/ToDoList-MeanStack/README.md

-# Simple To-Do List
+# Imma Do It...
-### A ToDo list using Mongo, Express, Angular, and Node.
+### A simple 'To-Do' app using Mongo, Express, Angular, and Node.
 ---

 ## Basic Objectives